m-p-esser/unsplash_photo_trends/README.md

 ```

 ## Most important files on root level

-`.pre-commit-config.yaml`: Pre-commit hooks which are run before each commit
+- `prefect.yaml`: Deployment steps and configuration
-`prefect.yaml`: Deployment steps and configuration
+- `.pre-commit-config.yaml`: Pre-commit hooks which are run before each commit
-`Makefile`: Settings for Makefile (which are stored in folder `make/*`)
+- `Makefile`: Settings for Makefile (which are stored in folder `make/*`)
-`pyproject.toml` & `poetry.lock`: Python dependencies
+- `pyproject.toml` & `poetry.lock`: Python dependencies

 ## Setup